nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 - it seems like unbounded knapsack prob
 - also note that here index = 0 is considerd a rol of length 1 and index = 1 is rod of length 2 so index + 1 is the length of rod at index
-  // here index + 1 is len of rod since index is 0 based but as per the prod we have to consider 1 based indexing
 - even if this base case (target == 0) is ommitted still the sol is fine because when target 0 is it will always pick nottake case with index reaching 0 but we can avoid those extra rec calls by checking for it
 - same is applicable to tabulation sol also if you start inner loop from 1 instead of 0 it would work fine.